 Within the GYE recovery zone for grizzly bears, secure habitat levels are generally high, averaging about 87 percent over the entire recovery zone.
 Secure habitat is also generally high for individual bear management subunits, but ranges from a low of 46 percent secure to a high of 100 percent secure (rounded to nearest whole number).
 Subunits that fall within the Custer Gallatin National Forest boundary are within that range, with a low of 52 percent secure and a high of 100 percent (van Manen et al. 2019).
 Secure habitat is monitored by bear management subunits because subunits are delineated based on features that are biologically meaningful to bears.
-Therefore, subunits tend to overlap administrative boundaries, as is the case on the Custer Gallatin.
-Of the 14 BMU subunits that fall within the Custer Gallatin boundary, only one, Boulder/Slough #1, is entirely within the plan area; all others are shared with at least one other administrative unit.
+Therefore, subunits tend to overlap administrative boundary, only one, Boulder/Slough #1, is entirely within the plan area; all others are shared with at least one other administrative unit.
 Considering only the Custer Gallatin portion of subunits, the area inside the recovery zone on the Custer Gallatin is roughly 79% secure.
 Figure 12 shows BMUs and subunits in the GYE.